isomerpages/moe-spectrasec/_about-spectra/Careers.md

 ---
 ##### **Careers**

-A career at Spectra requires a deep passion to serve others coupled with professional pride and competence.
-If you are a highly motivated and engaging individual who wants to contribute to the holistic development of students, please write to us.
+<p align="justify">A career at Spectra requires a deep passion to serve others coupled with professional pride and competence.&nbsp; If you are a highly motivated and engaging individual who wants to contribute to the holistic development of students, please write to us. &nbsp;</p>

 **POSITIONS**